What is Eco Rating?

 Covers the robustness of the device, the battery life and the guarantee period of the device and its components.

 Covers the ease with which the device can be repaired, including mobile phone design and supporting activities that could increase the useful life of the product by improving its repairability, reusability and upgradability potential.
-A higher the score indicates how these aspects are supported.
+A high score indicates how well these aspects are supported.

 Covers how well the device components can be recovered and disassembled, the provided information to allow it, and how well its materials can be recycled.